Flow-Biboux/Flow-Biboux/README.md

 - 👋 Hi, I’m @Flow-Biboux or TakT#3681
-- 👀 I’m developping blockchain applications (Rust/React)
+- 👀 I’m developping blockchain applications on Solana mainly (Rust/React)
-- 🔨 Building projects: Charm CTO (OnlyFan like platform on Solana), Email wallet OAuth SDK.
+- 🔨 Building projects: OneAuth: Email login wallet with 2FA for Blockchain.
+(OneAuth.one)
-- 🌱 I love solana's architecture and value proposition.
+- 🌱 I love cakes
-- 💞️ I’m open to collaborate on Solana projects as backend developper or advisor for tokenomics, project development and blockchain integration.
+- 💞️ I’m happy to collaborate on Solana projects as backend developper or advisor for tokenomics, project development and blockchain integration.
 - 📫 How to reach me t.me/biboux

 <!---